top of page

 you have never seen before.

-Sometimes you work alone.
+Sometimes you work alone,

-Sometimes a shared project emerges.
+sometimes a shared project appears.

-And there is always space
+And there is always room

 to make mistakes,

-to start again,
+to begin again,

 to continue.

-Here people grow —
+People grow here —

-not just objects.
+not only objects.

 Wood, paints, fabrics, tools, screws, glue —

-The village restocks regularly,
+The village refills regularly

-so ideas do not end because of missing parts,
+so that ideas do not end

 and creativity never fails because of money.